 How to Cook Tempeh 5 Easy Ways

 Never experimented with tempeh?
-You'll be amazed at how easy (and delicious) it is to learn how to cook tempeh.
+You'll be amazed at how easy (and delicious) it is to learn how to cook this plant-based meat.

 Anyone looking to eat more plant-based meals has probably stumbled across tofu.
 This soy-based meat substitute takes on flavors exceptionally well and contains plenty of protein.
 But while we love tofu, we’re starting to fall for tempeh, its nuttier cousin.

 Tempeh might look a little funky, but the fermented soybeans are blended with other ingredients to give it an earthy, tangy flavor and a chewy texture.

 Is it harder to cook than tofu?
 We dove into the best cooking methods, and we found that learning how to cook tempeh is much easier than we thought.